2000 Oklahoma Democratic presidential primary: Procedure

-Louisiana was one of six states which held primaries on March 14, 2000, alongside Florida, Louisiana, Mississippi, Tennessee, and Texas after Super Tuesday the week before.
+Oklahoma was one of six states which held primaries on March 14, 2000, alongside Florida, Louisiana, Mississippi, Tennessee, and Texas after Super Tuesday the week before.

 Voting took place throughout the state from 7:00 a.m. until 7:00 p.m.
 In the semi-closed primary, candidates had to meet a threshold of 15 percent at the congressional district or statewide level in order to be considered viable.
 The 42 pledged delegates to the 2000 Democratic National Convention were allocated proportionally on the basis of the results of the primary.
 Of these, between 4 and 6 were allocated to each of the state's 6 congressional districts and another 6 were allocated to party leaders and elected officials (PLEO delegates), in addition to 10 at-large delegates.

 The state convention was subsequently held to vote on the national convention delegates.
 The state delegation also included 6 unpledged PLEO delegates: 5 members of the Democratic National Committee and 1 add-on.